Marker Logo

 Topics.
 This memorial is listed in this topic list: War, US Civil.
 A significant historical date for this entry is September 20, 1863.

 Location.
-34° 55.05′ N, 85° 15.666′ W. Marker is near Fort Oglethorpe, Georgia, in Catoosa County.
-Memorial is on LaFayette Road south of Dyer Road, on the right when traveling south.
+34° 55.05′ N, 85° 15.666′ W. Memorial is near Fort Oglethorpe, Georgia, in Catoosa County.
+It is on LaFayette Road south of Dyer Road, on the right when traveling south.
 This marker is located in the national park that preserves the site of the Chickamauga Battlefield, along the park's main roadway, near the Brotherton House.
 According to the location information provided by the National Park Service the, “Monument located within the Chickamauga Battlefield in Brotherton Field near Brotherton Cabin, map site #195”.
 Touch for map.
-Marker is in this post office area: Fort Oglethorpe GA 30742, United States of America.
+Memorial is in this post office area: Fort Oglethorpe GA 30742, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Confederate Breakthrough (within shouting distance of this marker); Johnson's Brigade (within shouting distance of this marker); Gregg's Brigade (within shouting distance of this marker); War Comes to the Brothertons (within shouting distance of this marker); S. Beatty's Brigade
+At least 8 other markers are within walking distance of this marker: Confederate Breakthrough (within shouting distance of this marker); Johnson's Brigade (within shouting distance of this marker); Gregg's Brigade (within shouting distance of this marker); War Comes to the Brothertons (within shouting distance of this marker); S. Beatty's Brigade

 Paid Advertisement